AnnieNeilson/fan-art/README.md

 Fan Art is a content sharing website for people who like to create artwork based on their favourite things.

 ![AmIResponsive Fan Art](./images/amiresponsive.PNG)

+## Site Goals

+The goal of this site is to provide an online space for sharing content, finding inspiration and creating connections with other artists.
+The site is geared towards topics typically described as "nerdy" but all art is welcome.
+Fan Art achieves this by:
+* Giving signed up users the ability to post
+* Giving all users the ability to peruse the site by searching for posts or accounts that fit their interests
+* Giving all users the ability to find users via the Top Accounts, Popular Posts and Hot Topic features

 ## Description